Crab fishermen to test ropeless fishing to help save endangered whales

 And researchers think technology has advanced to the point where ropes and buoys floating in the ocean column for days and weeks are no longer necessary.

-"Ropeless [fishing] was seen as kind of a crazy idea before," said Baumgartner, of the Woods Hole Oceanographic Institution in Massachusetts.
+"Ropeless [fishing] was seen as kind of a crazy idea before," he said.
 "But now it looks like the only actual solution to the problem.

 How crab fishing works